 Plumbing Technology and Heavy Equipment Repair

-Graduates from New York City trade schools such as Apex Technical School frequently highlight their experience in foundational skills like basic carpentry, plumbing, electrical work, welding, and OSHA construction safety-all taught with an emphasis on workplace readiness within a compact timeframe (around 80 hours).
+New York City trade schools such as Apex Technical School often emphasize foundational skills in basic carpentry, plumbing, electrical work, welding, and OSHA construction safety.
+Some short courses are taught with an emphasis on workplace readiness within a compact timeframe, around 80 hours.

 Medical Assistant Training